Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Vaseline as a Treatment for Hairballs

-If you’ve owned furry friends for an extended period, then you will know there’s a lovely time of year when your home will be inundated with cat hair.
-Cats shed their coat twice a year, during spring as they lose their winter coat in preparation for summer, and in fall when they lose their summer outfit to fluff up for winter.
+If you’ve owned furry friends for an extended period, then you will know there might be a lovely time of year when your home can be inundated with cat hair.
+Cat shedding can be year-round or seasonal.
+Cats may shed their coat twice a year, during spring as they lose their winter coat in preparation for summer, and in fall when they lose their summer outfit to fluff up for winter.

-Cats can be prone to getting hairballs any time of the year, but these times of heavy shedding will increase that risk as there is simply a lot more fur about for them to ingest.
+Due to their grooming habits, cats can be prone to getting hairballs any time of the year, but if they go through seasonal shedding, these times will increase that risk, as there is simply a lot more fur around for them to ingest.
 Smaller amounts of ingested hair will often pass through their digestive tract without a hitch.
 Still, more significant amounts can cause irritation and conglomerate together as a hairball.

 Usually, hairballs will not get too far and be regurgitated back up.
 But on occasion, they will make their way past the stomach and into the intestines, where they can cause some severe issues if they become impacted and cause a blockage.